aon3d/covid-face-shield/README.md

 - Frame
   - -0.25mm horizontal compensation
   - Thickness of 1/8" (3.175mm)
-  - A second iteration of the frame is available and accommodates CNC milling with a 1/8" cutter.
+  - A [second iteration of the frame](models/COVID-001-Face-Shield-Frame_CNC_1_8-R01.STEP) is available and accommodates CNC milling with a 1/8" cutter

 These modifications were done to better support our specialty, additive manufacturing, while also being compatible with future medium volume production methods, such as laser cutting and CNC milling.